Ergebnisse für *

 Schriftenreihe: Classics textbooks series ; fifth volume

-Schlagworte: Ovid; Metamorphoses (Ovid); LITERARY CRITICISM ; Ancient & Classical; POETRY ; Ancient & Classical; Classical texts New; Language; linguistics; Literature and literary studies; Poetry by individual poets; Poetry; Translation and interpretation; Criticism, interpretation, etc; Poetry; Textbooks; Textbooks; Pentheus
+Schlagworte: Ovid; Metamorphoses (Ovid); LITERARY CRITICISM ; Ancient & Classical; POETRY ; Ancient & Classical; Classical texts New; Language; linguistics; Literature and literary studies; Poetry by individual poets; Translation and interpretation; Criticism, interpretation, etc; Poetry; Textbooks; Pentheus

 Weitere Schlagworte: Ovid (43 B.C.-17 A.D. or 18 A.D); Pentheus King of Thebes (Mythological character); Ovid (43 B.C.-17 A.D. or 18 A.D): Metamorphoses